Yarthax23/unix-chat-server/docs/architecture.md

 ## Scope Notes

-* This document describes **current architecture**, not future aspirations.
+* This document describes **current, implemented architecture**, not future aspirations.
-* Detailed protocol specification and room management are defined elsewhere.
+* The protocol specifies only room membership transitions and message delivery.
+* UX features (timestamps, counts, acknowledgements, error replies) are intentionally out of scope.